codewars/docs/content/concepts/kata/translations.md

 # Translations

-Codewars supports a variety of [programming languages](/languages/) and every kata can be available in more than one language.
+Codewars supports a variety of [programming languages][languages] and every kata can be available in more than one language.
 Users may choose any language available to solve the kata and do so in as many languages as they wish.
 After gaining the required privileges, users who solved the kata are allowed to create or review translations to make the kata available in new languages, therefore for a larger audience.

 ## Training on a selected language

 When the user enters the trainer to solve a kata, they can select a language to train on.
 Some kata are available in many languages, some in just a few, and some only in one or two.
 If a kata is not available in your favorite language, you must select another language you are familiar with or wait until a translation in your preferred language is created and approved.
 Completing a kata in only one language is enough to mark the kata as solved, however, there are things to gain from completing it in other languages too:

-- Your [language rank](/concepts/gamification/ranks/#user-rank-breakdown) progresses for every language you solved the kata with (but Honor and overall rank progress are awarded only once per kata).
+- Your [language rank][ranks-breakdown] progresses for every language you solved the kata with (but Honor and overall rank progress are awarded only once per kata).
 - You unlock the access to solutions of other users in this language.
 - You can view full test suite for completed languages (TODO: explain where).